-On the top right corner, press the Create Project button.
+If you don’t have any projects set up, you will see a button called Create Project otherwise, on the top right corner, press the Create Project button.
 Fill in a valid Project name and optionally add a Description, which will be presented in the organization projects list.
 Finally, press the Create Project button.

 Connecting to a repository